ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/cx.md

 #***********************FLOATING BOX SECTION*****************************

 #***********************ACCORDION SECTION*****************************
-statement-bullets: "This goal will provide a modern, streamlined, and responsive customer experience across government, comparable to leading private-sector organizations."
+statement: "This goal will provide a modern, streamlined, and responsive customer experience across government, comparable to leading private-sector organizations."
  #first accordion text

 challenge: "Whether seeking a loan, Social Security benefits, veterans benefits, or other services provided by the Federal Government, individuals and businesses expect Government customer services to be efficient and intuitive, just like services from leading private-sector organizations.
 Yet the 2016 American Consumer Satisfaction Index and the 2017 Forrester Federal Customer Experience Index show that, on average, Government services lag nine percentage points behind the private sector." #second accordion text